KevinGrandon/ghostjs/ghostjs-core/README.md

 [![Build Status](https://travis-ci.org/KevinGrandon/ghostjs.svg?branch=master)](https://travis-ci.org/KevinGrandon/ghostjs)

-Typical integration test frameworks are a nightmare of callbacks and weird chaining syntax.
+Typical integration test frameworks are a nightmare of callbacks and arbitrary chaining syntax.
 Ghostjs uses standardized ES7 async functions in order to create a syntax that's extremely easy to reason about and work with.
 Take a look at our API and an example test case below.
+Ghostjs currently runs on PhantomJS, with support for SlimerJS coming soon.

 ## Installation